The 20 Best Acute Cerebellar Ataxia Doctors Near Me in Michigan, US

 Offers Telehealth

 Lanore Najor is a primary care provider, practicing in Internal Medicine in Farmington Hills, Michigan.
 Dr. Najor is rated as an Experienced provider by MediFind in the treatment of Acute Cerebellar Ataxia.
-Her top areas of expertise are Diverticular Disease, Type 2 Diabetes (T2D), Familial Hypertension, and Hypertension.
+She is also highly rated in 1 other condition, according to our data.
+Her clinical expertise encompasses Diverticular Disease, Type 2 Diabetes (T2D), Glucocorticoid-Remediable Aldosteronism, and Familial Hypertension.
 Dr. Najor is currently accepting new patients.

 Experienced in Acute Cerebellar Ataxia